tutek1/DTLabs/07_Animation&Physics/lab07.md

 ![](img/KeyframesWalk.png)

 ### Final Note
-**Skeletal Animation** is a very useful technique to create natural moving models and is a much deeper topic.
+**Skeletal Animation** is a powerful technique to create natural moving models and is a much deeper topic.
 If you are interested in 3D modelling or procedural animation, I recommend looking up more sources.
 This brief overview will be sufficient for us to use them in this codelab.

 ## Animation Tree (Premade Animations)
 Duration: hh:mm:ss

 In the first half of this codelab, we will look at 3 different ways to make and use animations.
-The first one is working with animations created in another software, such as `Blender` or others.
+The first one is working with animations created in other software, such as `Blender`, `Autodesk Maya`, or others.

 ### `AnimationTree`